 Is that interest being given back to the consumer?
 Or....does the state of Florida tell Silverleaf that they must keep that interest for whatever they want to do with it???

-Review about: Silverleaf Resorts Orlando Breeze Vacation Ownership.
+Product or Service Mentioned: Silverleaf Resorts Orlando Breeze Vacation Ownership.

 Reason of review: Not as described.